LuisFernandezJr/www.LuisFernandezJr.com/landing.md

 		<header class="major">
 			<h2>Introduction</h2>
 		</header>
-		<p>Luis Fernandez Jr. is a Cyber Threat Hunter.
+		<p>Luis Fernandez Jr. is a Threat Analyst II in Microsoft’s Security Research Organization.
+Luis holds a bachelors in Information Technology, Business Administration and a Master’s degree in Cybersecurity focused on Threat Intelligence from the University of South Florida, earned in 2013, 2017, and 2018, respectively.
+He was a lead SOC analyst in for one of the largest Healthcare organizations in the United States and also served as a Security Investigator II for Microsoft's M365 Cloud ecosystem, investigating Nation-State attributed attacks, ransomware and business e-mail compromise (BEC).
 Luis grew up interacting with user interfaces and computer systems, and he began to show interest in the science of computers since his early childhood.
 Over the years of technological advancements, Luis became agile, proficient, and inspired by systems and their design.
-Today, Luis continues to work to provide support in the management of business operations, cybersecurity, and IT operations.</p>
+Today, Luis continues to work to provide global security defense and support as a security professional.</p>
 	</div>
 </section>